xxc3nsoredxx/sedutil/README.md

 [Insert the USB where the rescue image will be written to]
 # ./flash_rescue.sh
 ```
-If the flash drive does not show up in the list when running `flash_rescue.sh`, cancel by hitting `Ctrl-C` and try again.
+If the flash drive does not show up in the list when running `flash_rescue.sh`, cancel by hitting `Ctrl-C`  or giving empty input, and try again.
 It can take a little bit for the device to be recognized by the kernel and be available for use.

 ## Modifying the Included Configuration